endjoyer/Personal-Activity-Randomizer/README.md

 # Personal Activity Randomizer (PAR)

 (EN)
-An application for a random selection of leisure activities that you have added for yourself.
+An application for systematization and random selection of your leisure activities.

 ## What is the application for?